aangelazz/htn_challenge/README.md

 - Scans are ordered chronologically in the dataset, but this is simply as a result of new scans being added later than previous ones.
 Scan records are unchangeable once created.

-- `Updated_at` in the "hackers" table will be in timestamp format, according to the last time that any of the hacker's information was modified.
+- `updated_at` in the "hackers" table will be in timestamp format, according to the last time that any of the hacker's information was modified.
 - Each activity belongs to only one category, and no two categories have activities of the same name (because `activity_name` is unique across all scans - which is why it is used as an identifier).

 - `activity_name` and `activity_category` are strings (TEXT for SQL).
 The names use underscores instead of spaces so that they are one word.
 Activity names and categories are case-sensitive.